PaulSHahn/emacssetup/README.md

     # clone your new settings directory
     git clone git@github.com:YOURGITHUBUSERHERE/emacssetup.git ~/.emacs.d/
     ```
-    This allows you to have one setup for all machines that run *emacs*, and to keep that setup as synchronized as possible.
+    This allows you to have one setup for all machines that run a compatible version of *emacs*, and to keep that setup synchronized.

-3. Start emacs.
+3. Start *emacs*.

     ```bash
     $ emacs